The Canada Emergency Business Account (CEBA) is an initiative of the Government of Canada. The official Government website is ceba-cuec.ca

 Always consult with your financial institution or check the most recent guidelines provided by official government sources for the most accurate and current information.

-If the Canadian Emergency Business Account (CEBA) loan isn’t repaid by the deadline, the following might occur:
+If the Canadian Emergency Business Account (CEBA) loan isn’t repaid by the deadline provided in your repayment terms, the following might occur:

 Loss of Forgiveness Benefit: Initially, CEBA loans have up to a $20,000 forgiveness benefit if repaid by January 18, 2024.
-If you applied to the financial institution that has your CEBA loan for refinancing, this date is automatically extended to March 28, 2024.
 If you don’t meet this deadline, you will lose this forgiveness benefit.

 Collections Process: If you can’t repay your CEBA loan, the government has announced that the Canada Revenue Agency (CRA) will be responsible for managing delinquent loans.
 This could involve entering a collections process and could potentially impact your credit score.